Biodiversity

 Surveys are usually requested for bats, badgers and great crested newts, but they are also sometimes needed for otters, water voles, white-clawed crayfish, barn owls, swifts or other species.
 There are restricted survey seasons for most species.

-Bat and great crested newt surveys should be carried out to national guidelines - make sure you ask for this in the brief.
+All protected species surveys should be carried out in accordance with national guidelines - make sure you request this when commissioning the survey.

 Bird surveys, mitigation and nest boxes